fluid-project/infusion-docs/src/documents/NodeAPI.md

 or else in the case the dependency is hosted from `git`.
 For this case we have produced the [`dedupe-infusion`](https://www.npmjs.com/package/dedupe-infusion) module which can be `require`d in the normal way and executed as part of a final build step to ensure that only the topmost instance of the `infusion` module survives.
-This is particularly essential for Infusion because of its global nature — duplicate modules will result in some [grade](ComponentGrades.md) definitions being sent to once instance and some to another, resulting in "global chaos".
+This is particularly essential for Infusion because of its global nature — duplicate modules will result in some [grade](ComponentGrades.md) definitions being sent to once Infusion instance and some to another, resulting in "global chaos".
 In fact, Infusion will detect this condition on startup and issue an immediate failure directing you to run the `dedupe-infusion` task.

 ## Accessing and exporting global names